 I love these dolls’ personalities.
 As I worked on them, one by one, I felt like their characters just came out on their own and I got to know who they were.
 These two ended up being my favorites.
 I’m not sure why, but I pictured them as best friends, which is why I decided to give them matching accessories, in girl and boy versions.
 And yes, that boy has burgundy velvet hair which matches his pants (which were from an old skirt of mine that became a pillow last year).
 Wouldn’t you love to have fuzzy purple hair, too?
 When I was in high school, I tried to dye my hair purple, but my hair never took the dye properly.
 (And yes, I am aware of the horrific job I did stitching on that poor girl’s hair curls.)

 Like I mentioned in my last newsletter (have you signed up for it yet?
-Click here to get it every other week!), my kids are now finally back to normal after 3 weeks of being very sick.
+Click here to sign up for the Cucicucicoo Newsletter to get lots of free patterns and other goodies!), my kids are now finally back to normal after 3 weeks of being very sick.
 During that time, the dolls were all sewn and embroidered, but were feeling a little blah without any extra accessories.
 So one evening, after a particularly exhausting day spent nursing my whiny, ill children, as soon as my husband came home from work, I locked myself away into my sewing room, surrounded myself with my many bags of random scraps, and went to work making accessories, starting with my kids’ three dolls:

 It was surprisingly relaxing to just sit in silence and create from odd-shaped fabrics of all types.
 I didn’t care about perfect sewing technique or perfect fit for the dolls, but adapted the scraps for fun and versatile accessories, improvising the entire time.
 It felt wonderful to let go of perfection and just be creative and enjoy myself.
 Plus it was a fantastic walk down memory lane, seeing bits of my past projects infused into these little dolls.